defold/doc/docs/en/manuals/importing-graphics.md

   ![BMfont](images/font/bm_font.png){srcset="images/font/bm_font@2x.png 2x"}

- The atlas and tile source assets can in turn be used to create:

-* Images can be used to create texture [atlases](/manuals/atlas) and tile sources which in turn can be used by visual components such as [sprites](/manuals/sprite), [tilemaps](/manuals/tilemap) and [particle effects](/manuals/particlefx).
-Read more about this in the [Graphics manual](/manuals/graphics/#importing-image-files).

 ## Using Defold assets

 When you have converted the images into Atlas and Tile Source files you can use these to create several different kinds of visual components: